-Canada World Youth (“CWY”) was founded in 1971 by Sen. Jacques Hébert to offer international educational programs for young people.
+Canada World Youth (“CWY-JCM”) was founded in 1971 by Sen. Jacques Hébert to offer international educational programs for young people.
 The program differentiated itself from other Canadian organizations in the youth and development space by providing both in-Canada experiences and overseas placements.
-Since its inception, CWY has offered international volunteer programs to over 40,000 youth participants and more than 200,000 beneficiaries who wanted to become active global citizens.
-Through their participation in community-driven development projects, CWY youth volunteers from Canada and abroad develop leadership skills that allow them to become agents of change.
+Since its inception, CWY-JCM has offered international volunteer programs to over 40,000 youth participants and more than 200,000 beneficiaries who wanted to become active global citizens.
+Through their participation in community-driven development projects, CWY-JCM youth volunteers from Canada and abroad develop leadership skills that allow them to become agents of change.

 - Founded by Jacques Hébert in 1971